Hannah Schmidt

 Hannah Schmidt (born 4 August 1994) is a Canadian freestyle skier who competes internationally in the ski cross discipline.

 Career

 Schmidt has been part of the national team since 2018.
 In 2021, Schmidt has a breakout season, marked by a top 10 performance at the World Championships.

-On January 24, 2022, Schmidt was named to Canada's 2022 Olympic team along with her brother Jared Schmidt, who will also compete in the women's ski cross event.
+On January 24, 2022, Schmidt was named to Canada's 2022 Olympic team along with her brother Jared Schmidt, who will also compete in the men's ski cross event.